openconfig/featureprofiles/feature/gribi/ate_tests/ack_in_presence_other_routes/README.md

-*   Connect gRIBI client to DUT specifying persistence mode `PRESERVE`, `SINGLE_PRIMARY` client redundancy in the SessionParameters request, and `election_id` 10.
+*   Connect gRIBI client to DUT specifying persistence mode `PRESERVE`, `SINGLE_PRIMARY` client redundancy in the SessionParameters request, and make it become leader.
 Ensure that no error is reported from the gRIBI server.

 *   Add an `IPv4Entry` for same prefix `203.0.113.0/24` pointing to ATE port-3
     via `gRIBI-A`, ensure that the entry is active through AFT telemetry and